 Validation¶

-Hydrata runs unmodified ANUGA — the same open-source solver developed by Geoscience Australia and the Australian National University.
-Every simulation on Hydrata produces identical results to running ANUGA locally.
+Hydrata runs the same ANUGA solver developed by Geoscience Australia and the Australian National University, through the same simulation pipeline.
+Every simulation on Hydrata produces directly comparable results to running ANUGA locally on the same inputs.

 Validation Record¶